z0ya-khan/z0ya-khan.github.io/README.md

 # zoyakhan.github.io
-Zoya Khan’s personal website — a digital portfolio featuring my CV, selected projects, and ways to connect.
-Built to reflect my skills, personality, and professional journey.
+Hi!
+Welcome to the repository for my personal website -- a digital portfolio where you'll find:

+- 🧠 My background and CV
+- 💼 Highlights of selected projects
+- 📫 Ways to connect

+This site is a living project and will continue to grow as I do — thanks for visiting!